 Everybody’s life is a unique and special journey.
-As we travel along our own path – day after day, month after month – we become the sum total of everything that we do, everything that we say and everything that we think.
+As we travel along our own path – day after day, month after month, year after year – we become the sum total of everything that we do, everything that we say and everything that we think.

 We will have the happiest and often the most rewarding life-journey when we try our hardest to lead an ethical and moral life which means that we really care a lot about right and wrong and how our words and actions can either help ourselves and others and the environment … or how our words and actions can cause harm and upset and disharmony.